blockdeep/libro/src/high/Benchmark_Extrinsic_Worst_Case_Scenario.md

 In this example:

-- The fee corresponding to the worst-case execution path will be initially taken from the user.
+- The fee corresponding to the worst-case execution path is initially charged to the user.
-- However, not necessarily the worst-case execution path will be actually executed, and if the actual consumed fee is lower, the difference will be refunded to the user.
+- If the actual execution consumes fewer resources than the worst-case scenario, the difference is refunded to the user.